Friendly0Fire/pyframe/README.md

 ```
  and enable GUI autologin through `raspi-config`.

 It is also recommended to enable "Network at boot" in `raspi-config` in order to make sure the Samba share mounting succeeds.

+To disable the screensaver, the recommended approach is to edit `/etc/lightdm/lightdm.conf`, look for the line `#xserver-command=X` and change it to `xserver-command=X -s 0 -dpms -s noblank`, which disables screen timeout, disables display power management services, and disables blanking.
+Note that this will not affect PiFrame's ability to turn off the screen at night, which uses HDMI-CEC instead.
+If your screen does not support CEC, this may cause the screen to never sleep.